tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 ## Grading Criteria
-FIXME: there will be more for decomposition and code clarity

 Half of the PA4 grade will be correctness.
 For this assignment, there will be some private test cases on Gradescope.